rahmaAlmamari/BackUpTask/README.md

 	- May impact database performance during the backup process.
 - Real-world scenario?
   - In a banking system, a full backup is performed daily to ensure that all transactions and account information are securely stored.
 This allows for quick recovery in case of data loss or corruption.

+**2. Differential Backup:**

+- When it is used:
+  - A differential backup is used to capture only the changes made to the database since the last full backup.
+It is typically performed more frequently than full backups to minimize data loss.
+- What it includes?
+  - A differential backup includes all data that has changed since the last full backup.
+It does not include data that has not changed.
+- Pros & cons?
+  - Pros:
+	- Faster to perform than full backups.
+	- Requires less storage space compared to full backups.
+	- Allows for quicker recovery since only changes since the last full backup are captured.
+  - Cons:
+	- Still requires a full backup to restore the database.
+	- If multiple differential backups are taken, restoring can be more complex.
+- Real-world scenario?
+  - In a content management system, a differential backup is performed every hour to capture changes made to articles and user comments.
+This allows for quick recovery of recent changes without needing to restore the entire database.